Archive for the ‘Westminster’ Category

 Dining room at the Royal Automobile Club

-At around the same time as the Herbert Morrison meeting in Whitehall, Burgess urgently left his flat in New Bond Street.
-He had just received a telephone call from Western Union relaying a telegraph from Kim Philby in Washington, seemingly about a car he had left in Washington, but in reality a coded message that Maclean would be interrogated after the weekend.
+At around the same time as the Herbert Morrison meeting in Whitehall, Burgess left his flat in New Bond Street.
+He had just received a telephone call from Western Union relaying a telegraph from Kim Philby in Washington about a car he had left behind in Washington.
+In reality it was a coded message that Maclean would be interrogated after the weekend.

-Burgess first went to the Green Park Hotel on Half Moon Street (a former town house in a terrace built in 1730 – the hotel is still there and now known as the Hilton Green Park Hotel) just off Piccadilly and about ten minutes walk away.
-Here he met a young American student called Bernard Miller whom he had befriended on his journey back from the US on the Queen Mary.
-Burgess later described as – “an intelligent progressive sort of chap” .
+Burgess hurried to the Green Park Hotel on Half Moon Street (a former town house in a terrace built in 1730 – the hotel is still there and is now known as the Hilton Green Park Hotel) just off Piccadilly and about ten minutes walk from his flat.
+At the hotel he met a young American student called Bernard Miller whom he had befriended on his journey back from the US on the Queen Mary.
+Burgess later described him as - “an intelligent progressive sort of chap” .

-They had a coffee in the hotel’s comfortably luxurious lounge before going for a walk in nearby Green Park.
-They had planned a few days away in France and Burgess had already booked two tickets for a boat that sailed at midnight to France later that night.
-After a few minutes Burgess stopped and said to his surprised American friend who had been animatedly chatting away about their trip:
+They had a coffee in the hotel’s comfortable lounge and then went for a walk in nearby Green Park.
+They had previously planned a short trip to France and Burgess had already booked two tickets for a boat that sailed that night.
+They hadn’t been walking long before Burgess suddenly stopped, turned to his surprised American friend who had been animatedly chatting away about their trip, and said:

-“Sorry Bernard,” he said, “I haven’t been listening, really.
-You see, a young friend at the Foreign Office is in serious trouble, and I have to help him out of it, somehow.”
+Sorry Bernard, I haven’t been listening, really.
+You see, a young friend at the Foreign Office is in serious trouble, and I have to help him out of it, somehow.

-Burgess assured the shocked Miller that he would do everything he could so that they could make their midnight crossing but he would not be able to say anything definite until later on in the day.
+Burgess assured the shocked Miller that he would do everything he could to make their midnight channel-ferry but he couldn’t be definite until a few hours later.

 By now it was just before midday and the American went back to his hotel and Burgess went to the Reform Club for a large whisky and a think about what was lying a head.
-After half an hour he asked the Porter to call Welbeck 3991 and he spoke to Welbeck Motors and hired a car for ten days.
+After half an hour he asked the Porter to call Welbeck 3991 and ordered a hire-car for ten days.

-While Burgess was slumped in a large corner armchair at his club Maclean left his office and walked up Whitehall and across Trafalgar Square to meet a couple of friends, a married couple, for lunch in Old Compton Street.
+While Burgess was slumped in a large corner armchair at his club Maclean left his office and walked up Whitehall and across Trafalgar Square to meet a couple of friends for lunch in Old Compton Street.
 They walked through a door which was part of a green facade with the heading ‘Oysters/WHEELER’s & Co./Merchants’ written along the top.

 Cyril Connolly and Caroline Blackwood (soon to become Mrs Lucian Freud) outside Wheelers in 1951.
 Connolly, the writer and critic, was a friend of Burgess.
 Two days after Burgess returned to London he described Washington to Connolly: "Absolutely frightful because of Senator McCarthy.
 Terrible atmosphere.
 All these purges."

 In the early fifties Wheeler’s restaurant was a Soho institution.
 The owner was Bernard Walsh who started Wheeler’s in Soho in 1929 as a small retail oyster shop.
-After seeing how popular his oysters were in London’s top restaurants he bought a few tables and chairs and started serving them himself.
-By 1951, when Maclean and his friends visited for lunch, the restaurant featured a long counter on the left-hand side, where a waiter or Walsh himself opened oysters at frightening speed.
+Noticing how popular his oysters were in London’s top restaurants he bought a few tables and chairs and started serving them himself.
+By 1951, when Maclean and his friends visited for lunch, the restaurant featured a long counter on the left-hand side where a waiter or Walsh himself opened oysters at frightening speed.

 There was a large menu which had thirty-two ways of serving sole and lobster but no vegetables save a few boiled potatoes.
 During post-war austerity when English food was at its dreariest and some of it still rationed, Wheeler’s seemed a luxury.